bummbummgarage/bummbummgarage.github.io/privacy-policy.md

 This website uses functions of the web analysis service Google Analytics.
 The provider of this service is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 Google Analytics enables the website operator to analyze the behavior patterns of website visitors.
 To that end, the website operator receives a variety of user data, such as pages accessed, time spent on the page, the utilized operating system and the user’s origin.
-Google may consolidate these data in a profile that is allocated to the respective user or the user’s device.
+This data is summarized in a user-ID and assigned to the respective end device of the website visitor.

+Furthermore, Google Analytics allows us to record your mouse and scroll movements and clicks, among other things.
+Google Analytics uses various modeling approaches to augment the collected data sets and uses machine learning technologies in data analysis.

 Google Analytics uses technologies that make the recognition of the user for the purpose of analyzing the user behavior patterns (e.g., cookies or device fingerprinting).
 The website use information recorded by Google is, as a rule transferred to a Google server in the United States, where it is stored.

 This analysis tool is used on the basis of Art.
-6 Sect.
-1 lit. f GDPR.
+6(1)(f) GDPR.
 The operator of this website has a legitimate interest in the analysis of user patterns to optimize both, the services offered online and the operator’s advertising activities.
-If a corresponding agreement has been requested (e.g., an agreement to the storage of cookies), the processing takes place exclusively on the basis of Art.
-6 para.
-1 lit. a GDPR; the agreement can be revoked at any time.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
 Details can be found here: https://privacy.google.com/businesses/controllerterms/mccs/.

-#### IP anonymization

-On this website, we have activated the IP anonymization function.
-As a result, your IP address will be abbreviated by Google within the member states of the European Union or in other states that have ratified the Convention on the European Economic Area prior to its transmission to the United States.
-The full IP address will be transmitted to one of Google’s servers in the United States and abbreviated there only in exceptional cases.
-On behalf of the operator of this website, Google shall use this information to analyze your use of this website to generate reports on website activities and to render other services to the operator of this website that are related to the use of the website and the Internet.
-The IP address transmitted in conjunction with Google Analytics from your browser shall not be merged with other data in Google’s possession.

 #### Browser plug-in